2020 Meath Intermediate Football Championship

-Championship Structure
+Championship structure

 Due to the short window (11 weeks) to complete the 2020 Meath Intermediate Football Championship, some changes were made to the initial championship format.

 The championship will consist of five groups with each containing four teams.
 However, only the group winners will progress to the knockout stages while the bottom team in each group will contest the relegation playoffs.

 Team changes

-The following teams have changed division since the 2019 championship season.
+The following teams changed division since the 2019 championship season:

 From I.F.C.

 Promoted to 2020 S.F.C.